 ELL Introductions English Foundations

-This course has an integrated skills approach classroom that introduces students to basic structures and vocabulary of the English language through the skills of reading, writing, speaking, and listening.
+This course is an integrated skills approach classroom that introduces students to basic structures and vocabulary of the English language through the skills of reading, writing, speaking, and listening.
 Students will learn strategies in order to advance all four domains of their language acquisition.
 They will expand oral comprehensibility and write complete sentences, a standard paragraph, and short content-based essays.
 They will practice utilizing level-appropriate conventions of grammar and punctuation as well as improve their listening and reading skills.

 Level 2 ELL Global Studies